Best CAD Software for 3D Printing: A Comprehensive Review

 Rhino 3D Pricing

-Rhino offers perpetual licenses.
-This means no annual renewal fees are required.
+As of May 2026, Rhino offers perpetual licenses, which means no annual renewal fees are required:

 These prices include technical support.
 Service releases are also included.
 Rhino licenses can be managed through LAN Zoo or Cloud Zoo.
 Flexible multi-user access is enabled.